karyol/ReservedAnimalSlot/README.md

 Currently supports only NeedyCats mod.

 Known issues:
-- cannot swap to other reserved slots when picked up a cat
-- grab invalidated errors when picking up a cat
+- sometimes show grab invalidated errors when picking up a cat but works anyway